Can Unpaid Parking Tickets Hurt My Credit Score?

 Fines remain permanently on file because they’re considered Crown debt.
 They can date back decades when they were moved from provincial to municipal governments.

 For these offences, there is no statute of limitations.
-This means that creditors can continue their collection efforts for the long term until the debts are repaid.
-Since this kind of debt never goes away, you could be pursued by collection agencies until you make the payment.
+This means that creditors can continue their collection efforts long-term until the debts are repaid.
+Since this kind of debt never goes away, you could theoretically be pursued by collection agencies until you make the payment.

 You’re Not Protected By A Collection Notice